kronosta/y1-language/DOCUMENTATION.md

 There is a natural progression of beginning sections (although this only applies after the preprocessor is run).
 All elements are optional.

 1. A line containing `<ATTRIBUTES>` denotes some special content until a line containing `<END_ATTRIBUTES>`.
-Inside `Framework:`, `Platform:`, or `SDK:` followed by something denote the corresponding info in the .csproj file (There are currently no `.y1proj` files; the compiler creates a `.csproj` from the Y1 source code)
+Inside are `Framework:`, `Platform:`, or `SDK:`, but as of the current update these are ignored unless you use the legacy compiler through code.
 2. A line containing `<REFS>` denotes a list of .dll references until a line containing `<END_REFS>`.
-A line starting with a single quote denotes a folder to look for .dlls, while anything else is the path to a single .dll.
+When using the new compiler, a line starting with a single quote loads it automagically from the assembly name, while other lines will be treated as paths.
 3. A line containing `<IMPORTS>` denotes a list of C# using statements without the "using" or the semicolon, until `<END_IMPORTS>`.
 4. A line containing `<STANDARD_Y1_LIBS>` denotes a list of standard Y1 libraries to include until `<END_STANDARD_Y1_LIBS>`.
 This is currently only used for the `KeyListener` class which is required for the `ListenForKeys` statement.

+In older versions blank lines were accidentally/badly supported between the entries, headers and footers of these.
+This has been fixed, and blank lines are supported anywhere in these starting sections.
+The order still matters though.

 ## Direct C# Calls
 A line beginning with optional whitespace followed by `C# - ` directly compiles to the C# code following it.